This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 The contraceptive patch is a patch which you apply to the skin each week.
 The only brand available in the UK is the Evra patch.
 The patch contains oestrogen and progesterone and works similarly to the combined pill.

 Each week, place a patch on your buttocks, stomach, upper arms or upper back.
 Then, after 7 days, change your patch.
 You do this for 3 weeks.
 On the 4th week, you don’t use a patch.
 This allows for a withdrawal bleed.
-However, if you don’t want a period, you can skip the patch-free week and immediately use a new patch.
+However, you can skip the patch-free week and immediately use a new patch if you don't want a period.

 Want to learn more about the patch?